JohnCaveson/deslee-react-flux/app/posts/about.md

 ### Favorites

-Here are some of my favorite people/things on the web:
+Here are some of my favorite people and things on the web:

 - People
 	- [Zen Habits](http://zenhabits.net/)